ThePioneerJP/MISA-license-framework/README.md

 Where:
 - ModuleName is the full name of the module.
 - Abbreviation is a short form of the module name, enclosed in parentheses.

+## Note on Legal Terminology

+Please note that the content of this repository, including the MISA License framework, the default modules, and the templates, was primarily generated using Large Language Models (LLMs).
+While we have made every effort to ensure the accuracy and clarity of the information presented here, there may be instances where the legal terminology used is not precisely correct or comprehensive.

+We highly encourage and welcome pull requests from legal experts and knowledgeable individuals to help us refine and improve the legal language used throughout this repository.
+Your contributions will be invaluable in ensuring that the MISA License framework is legally sound and can be effectively used in real-world scenarios.

+If you notice any legal inaccuracies, unclear wording, or have suggestions for improvement, please don't hesitate to submit a pull request with your proposed changes.
+Together, we can work towards making the MISA License framework a robust and reliable tool for the open-source community.

+Thank you for your understanding and support in this collaborative effort to create a legally precise and comprehensive modular licensing framework.